TanStack/table/docs/api/features/column-pinning.md

 ## State

-Column pinning state is stored on the table instance using the following shape:
+Column pinning state is stored on the table using the following shape:

 ```tsx
 export type ColumnPinningPosition = false | 'left' | 'right'